unlcms/UNL-CMS-2/README.md

   );
   ```

-4. Edit .htaccess and change
+4. If installing in a directory such as http://localhost/workspace/UNL-CMS-2 edit .htaccess and change
   ```
   # RewriteBase /
   ```